CSA-OCP-GER/unicorn/challenges.ingress.md

 To be able to reach our application via https/SSL, we will leverage the "Let's Encrypt" service, that will give us free SSL certificates for our site.

 There is a very convienient way to create certifictes "on the fly" for our ingress definitions.
 Jetstack has created a Kubernetes addon called "Certmanager", that will automatically provision and manage TLS certificates in Kubernetes (Docs: https://docs.cert-manager.io/en/latest/).
-It will ensure certificates are valid and up to date periodically, and attempt to renew certificates at an appropriate time before expiration.
+It will ensure certificates are valid and attempt to renew certificates at an appropriate time before expiration.

 So, let's install that addon in our Kubernetes cluster.